Your essential briefing on The Good Work Plan and subsequent developments

 As reported in Emplaw Monthly, four consultations were launched by the government on the back of the Taylor review.
 The proposals published in the Good Work Plan are intended to implement many of the proposed employment reforms.

 The cumulative effect of the proposed changes is intended to ‘significantly change the enforcement landscape’.

-Following the publication of The Good Work Plan the Government published draft Agency Workers (Amendment) Regulations 2019, The, Employment Rights (Employment Particulars and Paid Annual Leave) (Amendment) Regulations 2018 , and Employment Rights (Miscellaneous Amendments) Regulations 2019 which contain provisions for implementing some of the proposals.
+Since the publication of The Good Work Plan the government has introduced the Agency Workers (Amendment) Regulations 2019, The Employment Rights (Employment Particulars and Paid Annual Leave) (Amendment) Regulations 2018 , and Employment Rights (Miscellaneous Amendments) Regulations 2019 which contain provisions for implementing some of the proposals.
 Where this is the case, they are referenced in this article.

 Summary of the key proposals and subsequent actions

 Legislation to reduce the thresholds of support for information and consultation rights

 The Taylor Review highlighted the need for workers to have a voice, noting that high levels of employee engagement improve organisational performance and boost productivity.
 The Good Work Plan proposes legislation which will lower the threshold required to set up Information and Consultation arrangements from 10% to 2% of employees.
 The 15 employee minimum threshold for initiation of proceedings will remain in place.